goaliath-app/goaliath-app.github.com/en/pages/home.md

 Goaliath is free to use and open source.
 It is a work in progress, but you can download an alpha build from this page menu.

-For more info about the app, please refer to our [quick guide](/guide).
+Please refer to our [quick guide](/guide) for more info about the method behind the app.